 I’m no expert on vacation resorts, and no, I have NOT visited tens or hundreds of them for mine to be an “expert opinion” on why you should avoid going to an all-inclusive resort.
 My experience in all-inclusives is limited to a one-time visit to Varadero in Cuba.

-But after having visited over 20 countries and comparing those travels to my one all-inclusive experience, I feel that the resort deal does not offer as much in terms of genuine cultural experiences as backpacking does:
+But after having visited 30 countries and comparing those travels to my one all-inclusive experience, I feel that the resort deal does not offer as much in terms of genuine cultural experiences as backpacking does:

 1. The Food

 Let’s be honest.
-Resort food is only good if you are into eating past-expiration-date rubber with a side of pure crap.
+Resort food is only good if you are into eating past-expiration-date rubber with a side order of garbage.

 One of my favorite ways to get to know a new country and culture is through its food.
 Going to different restaurants, street eateries and food stands is the best way to get to know the culinary side of a country.
-A cold pasta buffet is not.
+A crappy resort buffet is not.

 2. The Beach

-But the idea of booking a full vacation to simply “relax at the beach” is an idea I CANNOT get behind.
+But the idea of booking a full vacation to simply “relax at the beach” is something that I simply CANNOT get behind.
 No matter how someone tries to sell it to me.
 The thought of sitting on a beach chair under the sun for hours and hours and literally not doing anything is the opposite of relaxing…I get restless just thinking about it.

-Add to that a bunch of drunk teenagers who thought that “it’d be fun to go to an all-inclusive and party”, and you got a recipe to make me lose my shit.
+Add to that a bunch of drunk teenagers who thought that “it’d be fun to go to an all-inclusive and party”, and you got the perfect combination to make me lose my shit.

 Travel is an amazing way to discover new places and hidden treasures, none of which can be found nor experienced while sitting on a long chair zipping all-you-can-drink watered-down booze in the private beach of an all-inclusive resort.

 3. The Entertainment

-While they were actually good dancers and the “show” was somewhat entertaining, it was still nothing close to actually getting a taste of Cuban culture and dances.
+While they were actually decent dancers and the “show” was somewhat entertaining, it was still nothing close to actually getting a taste of Cuban culture and dances.
 To get that, I’d have to go about 1 hour from the resort into town to an authentic Cuban salsa club.

 Regardless of where you go, make an effort to see more of the local culture, see its customs and get to know its people, which are the true gem of a country.
-You can catch a show once you’re home.
+You can catch a dance troop once you’re home.